Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Homophily measures

-While adjusted homophily violates some properties, it still dominates all other measures and is comparable across different datasets with varying numbers of classes and class size balance.
+While adjusted homophily violates some properties, it still dominates all other existing measures and is comparable across different datasets with varying numbers of classes and class size balance.
 Thus, we recommend using it as a measure of homophily in further works.
+We also believe that investigating whether it is possible to construct a homophily measure that satisfies all the desirable properties is an important question for future work.

-\subsection{Edge-wise Homophily vs Classification Evaluation Measures}
+\subsection{Edge-wise homophily vs classification evaluation measures}

 We conclude the analysis of homophily measures by establishing a connection between them and classification evaluation measures~\cite{gosgens2021good}.
+For this, let us first define \emph{edge-wise} homophily measures.
+We say that a homophily measure is edge-wise if it is a function of the \emph{class adjacency matrix} that we now define.
+Since we consider undirected graphs, each edge $\{u,v\} \in E$ gives two ordered pairs of nodes $(u,v)$ and $(v,u)$.
+We can define a class adjacency matrix $\mathcal{C}$ as follows: each matrix element $c_{ij}$ denotes the number of edges $(u,v)$ such that $y_u = i$ and $y_v = j$.
+Since the graph is undirected, the matrix $\mathcal{C}$ is symmetric.
+Note that monotonicity can be naturally put in terms of the class adjacency matrix: adding an edge between two nodes of the same class $i$ corresponds to incrementing the diagonal element $c_{ii}$ by two, and adding an edge between two nodes of different classes $i$ and $j$ corresponds to incrementing $c_{ij}$ and $c_{ji}$ by one.

-For each edge $(u,v)$, let us say that $y_u$ is a \emph{true label} (for some object) and $y_v$ is a \emph{predicted label}.
+Now, for each edge $(u,v)$, let us say that $y_u$ is a \emph{true label} (for some object) and $y_v$ is a \emph{predicted label}.
 Then, any classification evaluation measure (e.g., accuracy) applied to this dataset is a measure of homophily.
 Based on that, we get the following correspondence.

 Clearly, \emph{accuracy} corresponds to \emph{edge homophily} $h_{edge}$.